 How do we close a social media account?

-If you need to close a social media account, contact Hostage UK and we can help immediately.
+If you need to close a social media account, Hostage UK can help you.

 How do we increase privacy settings on a social media account?

 Social media platforms, like Facebook, have options to allow you to limit the people who can see your profile, view your photos and access information about you.
-Hostage UK can help you to change your settings.
+Each platform has instructions on how to do this.
+Hostage UK can also talk you through them.

 What should we do if we are subjected to bullying or harassment on social media?

 Some families have been victims of cyber bullying on social media.
 This can be very distressing.
 If this happens to you, contact Hostage UK for help.
 In some cases, cyber bullying should be referred to law enforcement.